 What Is AVB or ABV?

-While smoked cannabis turns to white or black ash after combustion, vaped cannabis remains intact in its physical form, but looks slightly different than it did before vaping.
+While smoked cannabis turns to white or black ash after combustion, vaped cannabis remains intact in its physical form but looks slightly different than it did before vaping.

 If you have experienced vaping before, you will notice that the color of the leftover material has darkened, appearing almost toasted, similar to decarboxylated cannabis flower.

-Essentially the vaporizer has already heated and decarbed the cannabis for you, like a tiny little oven.
+Essentially, the vaporizer has already heated and decarbed the cannabis for you, like a tiny little oven.

 While this leftover vaped flower may appear dry and crispy, it certainly isn’t worthless!

 While you could try to smoke AVB, you’ll notice a distinctly bitter flavor, and it’s not the best option for health.
-There are other ways to use it to maximize the benefits of AVB, namely transforming it into a staple cannabis recipe.

 How Potent is AVB?

-Unfortunately, it is impossible to know how much THC, CBD, and other cannabinoids are leftover in your AVB without testing it in a lab.
+Unfortunately, it is impossible to know how much THC, CBD, and other cannabinoids are left in your AVB without testing it in a lab.

 This means that anything else, including the use of calculators, will just be a guess at the remaining potency.